mozilla-services/syncstorage-rs/docs/src/syncstorage/syncstorage-spanner-db.md

 | quota off  | `4 + 12N + 1`        | 79,877              | 123                       |
 | quota on   | `6 + 12N + 1 + 6`    | 79,885              | 115                       |

-Solving `12N + 13 ≤ 80,000` (quota on, the binding constraint) gives `N ≤ 6,665`.
+Solving `12N + 13 <= 80,000` (quota on, the binding constraint) gives `N <= 6,665`.
 That is the absolute ceiling and what `BATCH_COMMIT.txt` uses as its illustrative example.
-The deployed value is the more conservative **6,656** (= 1,664 × 4) — same proportional margin as the legacy 1,664-of-20,000 cap, and not coincidentally one step away from a future ceiling change without a code edit.
+The deployed value is the more conservative **6,656** (= 1,664 × 4) with the same proportional margin as the legacy 1,664-of-20,000 cap, and not coincidentally one step away from a future ceiling change without a code edit.

-### Operational lever
+### Env var

-`max_total_records` is set in production via the `SYNC_SYNCSTORAGE__LIMITS__MAX_TOTAL_RECORDS` environment variable — no redeploy required to change it.
+`max_total_records` is set in production via the `SYNC_SYNCSTORAGE__LIMITS__MAX_TOTAL_RECORDS` environment variable with no redeploy required to change it.
 The standalone-server default in `syncstorage-settings/src/lib.rs` is 10,000 and applies to non-Spanner backends; the Spanner production deployment always overrides it.

 `config/local.example.toml` carries the recommended Spanner dev value for the local emulator stack.

 ### Why `INSERT OR UPDATE` is safe at this scale

 The pre-STOR-218 implementation issued two DML statements per commit (`UPDATE` for existing rows, then `INSERT INTO ...
-SELECT` for the remainder), backed by a pre-scan to bucket rows.
-The current single-statement upsert produces the same worst-case mutation cost per BSO (12) — the index rewrite dominates either way — while simplifying the code path.
+SELECT` for the remainder) with pre-scan to bucket rows.
+The current single-statement upsert produces the same worst-case mutation cost per BSO (12) the index rewrite dominates either way while simplifying the code path.
 The ceiling derivation above therefore applies to both the legacy and current paths; the `max_total_records` value chosen for one is valid for the other.

 ## Database Diagram and Relationship